Samboy Lim: Later career and retirement

-Lim retired from the professional league in 1997.
-In 1998, he joined the Philippine Basketball League to play for the Welcoat House Paints in a guest appearance, and he retired that year becoming its team manager.
+Lim retired from the PBA in 1997.
+In 1998, he joined the Philippine Basketball League to play for the Welcoat House Paints in a guest appearance.
 In 2000, he was named into the PBA's 25 Greatest Players.
 In his entire PBA career, he played for only one team, San Miguel Beer, he later served as San Miguel team manager.
-In 2006, he assumed the team manager post of SMB's sister team Barangay Ginebra Kings.
+In 2006, he assumed the team manager post of SMB's sister team Barangay Ginebra Kings until 2013.

 In 2005, PBA fans had another chance to see him put his intensity and high-wire forays back on the court as he suited up for the PBA Greats Team.
 The PBA Greatest Game was held in the Araneta Coliseum as thousands of fans watched their favorite legends and great players of all time play.
 Lim scored 29 points in that game.

 On October 6, 2016, the PBA renamed the Sportsmanship Award in his honor as he was the first recipient of the feat.
-It is given to a PBA player who most “exemplifies the ideals of Sportsmanship on the court - ethical behavior, fair play, and integrity”.
+It is given to a PBA player who most "exemplifies the ideals of Sportsmanship on the court – ethical behavior, fair play, and integrity".